ATG modern slavery and human trafficking statement

 In order to identify and mitigate areas of risk in respect of modern slavery and human trafficking in our supply chain, we have primarily focussed on operations managed from our UK offices.
 This process has included an analysis of our supply chain, a review of our internal business processes and an analysis of the third parties that we currently contract with.
 We continue to monitor and strengthen our systems which helps us to identify and assess potential modern slavery risk areas within our supply chain.
-Our systems help us to:

-For all supplier contracts that we identify as higher risk, we ask that suppliers complete a selfassessment form in which they set out the procedures that they have in place to prevent modern slavery and human trafficking from occurring in their supply chain.
+For all supplier contracts that we identify as higher risk, we ask that suppliers complete a self-assessment form in which they set out the procedures that they have in place to prevent modern slavery and human trafficking from occurring in their supply chain.
 We also provide

-We continue to focus on areas in our supply chains that we identify as higher risk, and the selfassessment form that these suppliers complete play an important role in allowing us to monitor risk within our supply chains.
+We continue to focus on areas in our supply chains that we identify as higher risk, and the self-assessment form that these suppliers complete play an important role in allowing us to monitor risk within our supply chains.
 This is completed prior to such suppliers being engaged.

-Our whistleblowing policy clearly sets out how a member of staff may raise any concerns that they have if they believe that they have identified an instance of modern slavery or human trafficking in our organisation or supply chain.
+Our whistleblowing policy clearly sets out how a member of staff may raise any concerns that they have if they believe that they have identified an instance of modern slavery or human trafficking in our organisation or supply chain

 In addition to our whistleblowing policy, our ATG Code of Conduct and modern slavery and human trafficking policy set out our expectations of our staff’s conduct and set out their ethical and legal obligations.
 As these are some of our key policies, they are included in our employee handbook and are a permanent fixture on our intranet.
 We are committed in ensuring all staff are legally entitled to work in the country they are employed in and that the contract is directly with them.

 Lastly, we continue to ensure that all permanent staff are trained in this area.
 This training is also a part of all new employee’s induction course.

 – Remedial actions taken in response to reports of modern slavery (if appropriate).

 If we become aware of an actual or suspected instance of modern slavery or human trafficking occurring in any of our supply chains, we will work to resolve the issue through legitimate and proportionate measures.
 Any significant problems identified in relation to modern slavery should be immediately reported to Head of Legal.
 General issues in relation to management of modern slavery should be reported back to the Board on an annual basis.